Siddardar/metabase-iris-driver/README.md

    ├── plugins
        └── iris-jdbc.metabase-driver.jar
    ```
    Place the driver in the `/plugins` folder (create the folder if you haven't) next to the metabase.jar file and restart your Metabase instance.
-Alternatively if you're using docker simply replace the existing driver file and restart the container.
+Alternatively if you're using following the quick guide and using docker, simply replace the existing driver file and restart the Metabase container.

 ## Development Process
 This section attempts to outline the development process I took in order to build this driver.
 Do note that this is not a exhaustive guide but rather an introductory alternative to the Metabase docs which may be confusing for someone who has never worked on a driver or Clojure before.
 Additionally, as Metabase is a product that is constantly changing, there is no guarentee that this process will continue to work in the future.